openownership/register/README.markdown

 - Start a screen session: `screen -S bods-export`
 - Start sidekiq processes equal to the number of cpus in your EC2 machine:
   `bundle exec sidekiq`, `ctrl+a c`, repeat
+- Decide whether you're running an incremental export or a whole one and run the necessary steps below
 - In a new screen window (ctrl+a c), start a rails console `bundle exec rails c`
 - In the rails console, create and start the exporter: `BodsExporter.new.call`
-  - Note: for incremental exports, you need to have primed Redis with the existing statement ids from S3.
-(Download the file from S3, read each line into an array, then initialise the exporter with `existing_ids: your_array`)

-### To perform a wholly new export

-- This is a temporary workaround to our data not containing change markers in the form of `replacesStatements` values.
-- Comment out the lines in `BodsExporter.entity_ids_to_export` that deal with limiting the export to entities updated since the last export (everything except the first and last line).
-- Run `BodsExporter.new.call`

 - Once the exporter has completed, you can close the console and the screen window.
 - Detach screen with `ctrl+a ctrl+d`, reattach with `screen -r`

+#### Incremental export

+For incremental exports, you need to have primed Redis with the existing statement ids from S3.

+- Download the file from S3
+- Read each line into an array
+- Initialise the exporter with `existing_ids: your_array`

+#### To perform a wholly new export

+This is a temporary workaround to our data not containing change markers in the form of `replacesStatements` values.

+- Comment out the lines in `BodsExporter.entity_ids_to_export` that deal with limiting the export to entities updated since the last export (everything except the first and last line).

-Monitoring it:
+### Monitoring exports

 - Open /admin/sidekiq to monitor the jobs (on the heroku app) and Redis memory usage